Knitting flat with circular needles – In this post, you will learn why this is so great plus a photo and video tutorial.

 I use circulars to knit flat (back and forth) all of the time, here are some reasons why:

-- I find it easier on my arms, wrists and hands for the movement and I have less strain.
+- I find it easier on my arms, wrists, and hands for the movement and I have less strain.
+It will make a massive difference, especially on larger projects like baby blankets.
+The weight of the work will lay on the flexible cable and not on your arms.

-- Sometimes I don’t have a straight needle size but have that size in my circulars so use those instead.
+- Sometimes I don’t have straight knitting needles in various sizes but have that size in my circulars so use those instead.

 As you can see in the photo below of the dog sweater knit on straight needles, I needed the circulars to hold stitches while I worked on other sections of the sweater.